owsas/opensource/README.md

 ## @owsas/text-trimmer
 An npm module that helps you trimming text and adding tailing characters.
 Ex: Hello, my name...

+## Development process
+1. Edit the packages inside the packages/ folder
+2. Commit, create PR
+3. When the PR is merged, run in the master branch `npx lerna publish`

 ## Contributors
 Juan Camilo Guarín Peñaranda